Ipoh Itinerary 2023: The Perfect Itinerary For 1 – 3 Days

 Remember, this is a full 3 day Ipoh itinerary.
 If you have less days, simply pick the days that most appeal.

-I also want to add that this works as an Ipoh budget itinerary or an Ipoh itinerary for families – just take out activities if you want to make it easier or if they don’t seem suitable for your kids.
+If you are looking for an Ipoh budget itinerary or an Ipoh itinerary for families this also works.
+Just take out activities if you want to make it easier/cheaper or if they don’t seem suitable for your kids.

 The highlights of this itinerary in Ipoh are:

-• Day two will take you out of town to nearby caves celebrating Buddhist and Taoist deities, neolithic paintings and, rather surprisingly, a Scottish castle with hidden rooms and tunnels!
+- Day two will take you out of the centre of town to nearby caves celebrating Buddhist and Taoist deities, neolithic paintings and, rather surprisingly, a Scottish castle with hidden rooms and tunnels!

-• It’s a full day of fun on day 3 at the fantastic Sunway Lost World of Tambun with rollercoasters, tiger-encounters, hot springs and more.
+- It’s a fun afternoon and evening on day 3 at the fantastic Sunway Lost World of Tambun with water slides, tiger-encounters, hot springs and more.

 Need to get to Ipoh?
 We can arrange a private taxi from anywhere in Malaysia.
 Click here for more details.